Sandeep Pathak

-Sandeep Kumar Pathak (born 4 October 1979) is an Indian academic turned politician from Aam Aadmi Party and Rajya Sabha MP from Punjab since April 2022.
+Sandeep Pathak (born 4 October 1979) is an Indian academician-turned-politician from Bharatiya Janata Party and Rajya Sabha MP from Punjab since April 2022.
 He is a former assistant professor of IIT Delhi, former research associate at University of Oxford and MIT.
-He is also currently Aam Aadmi Party's Incharge in Gujarat & Co-incharge in Punjab and Himachal Pradesh.

 Early life and education

 He was born in Bataha village in Mungeli, Chhattisgarh to agriculturist parents.
 He completed his education till class 6th from his village and then moved to Bilaspur, Chhattisgarh to his aunt's house for further studies.
 He completed his master's in Chhattisgarh and then moved to Indian Institute of Chemical Technology, Hyderabad and National Chemical laboratory, Pune for further studies.

 He then moved to the University of Cambridge to pursue Ph.D on high-temperature superconducting materials.
 Post that he pursued post-doctoral research as research associate in University of Oxford and MIT.

 Professional career

 He joined the faculty of IIT Delhi in 2016.
 His area of work at the IIT is stated to be fabrication of perovskite-based photovoltaic devices, photo-physical properties and he has a number of research papers to his credit.